Kandru/cs2-challenges/documentation/blueprints/OnBombDropped.md

-# OnAchievementEarned (player_achievement_earned)
+# OnBombDropped (player_bomb_dropped)

-This blueprint is triggered when a player earns an achievement.
+This blueprint is triggered when a player dropped the bomb.

 ## Available Parameters